 The first thing was practicality (Elleni is nothing if not practical!).
 Elleni has an MBA, but she knew she couldn’t rely on that alone to score a job when she was ready to go back to work after 10 years of full-time mothering (that’s how long it would have been between the birth of her oldest child and when her youngest started kindergarten).

 At the same time, Elleni calculated that she would have to earn approximately a gazillion dollars a year to offset the cost of full-time childcare for three young kids in her pricey Boston suburb.
 She and her husband decided that it made sense for her to do something part-time and independent.
 Elleni also wanted to know that she could be the breadwinner for her family, should the need ever arise.

 Elleni was also moved by the fact that many Greek olive farmers were selling precious, high-quality olive oil to huge conglomerates for way less than what it was worth.
 So Elleni and her uncle teamed up to buy one batch of olive oil from one farmer at a fair price and import it into the U.S. sell it to friends and family and anyone else they could reach.
-They also created a pilot program to test premium olive oil for its phenol content (phenols are one of the components behind olive oil’s health benefits), and Olea Blue was born.
-(Note: Elleni is offering my readers 10% off purchases of this olive oil with code GIMMEOIL on her site.)
+They also created a pilot program to test premium olive oil for its phenol content (phenols are one of the components behind olive oil’s health benefits), and Olea True was born.

 Do these mompreneur stories ring true for you?

 Do you identify with any of the motivations shared by me, Katya, or Elleni?
 I think it’s interesting how different we all are.